Identifying Funding Sources

 Planning for Financial Success

-- P&L – The Profit and Loss statement can be a simple accounting form that shows how the net income of the organization is arrived at over a stated period.
-The P&L statement includes gross revenues – cost of goods sold = gross profit.
-Gross profit – general and administrative – Marketing and advertising – research and overhead = Net profit.
-Net Profit – taxes = total profit.
+The Profit and Loss statement can be a simple accounting form that shows how the net income of the organization is arrived at over a stated period.
+The P&L statement includes gross revenues, gross profit and total profit.

 The Balance Sheet is a financial statement that summarizes a company’s assets, liabilities and shareholders’ equity at a specific point in time.
 These three balance sheet segments give investors an idea as to what the company owns and owes, as well as the amount invested by the shareholders.